-You find all SAP industry solutions and SAP ERP modules in this complete SAP ERP modules list.
+All SAP industry solutions and SAP ERP modules are in this complete SAP ERP modules list.

-SAP’s flagship product is the SAP ERP Business Suite, a bundle of interconnected business applications that cover almost any of a business’s processes to archive the purpose of the business itself such as asset management, controlling, and human resources.
+SAP’s flagship product is the SAP ERP Business Suite, an integrated suite of business applications that covers almost any business process, including controlling, asset management, and human resources.

-The most recent version of SAP’s ERP Business Suite is called S/4HANA (Business Suite 4 High-Performance Analytical Appliance).
+The latest version of SAP’s ERP Business Suite is SAP S/4HANA (SAP Business Suite 4 High-Performance Analytical Appliance).

-The ERP software market is forecasted to have a revenue of 96.74 billion U.S. dollars worldwide by the year 2023:
+The ERP software market is expected to top 96.74 billion U.S. dollars worldwide by 2023:

-As the name S/4HANA suggests, the application bundle is based on the HANA (High-Performance Analytic Appliance) database technology developed by SAP.
+As the name implies, SAP S/4HANA is built on top of SAP HANA (SAP High-Performance Analytic Appliance) database technology developed by SAP.

-HANA’s major feature is that data is no longer stored on the hard disk but fully in memory and is therefore available more quickly.
+HANA’s main feature is that data is no longer stored on the hard disk, but in memory, so it is available more quickly.

-Lately, SAP has heavily invested in the CRM (Customer Relationship Management) market.
+SAP has been investing heavily in the CRM (Customer Relationship Management) market lately.

-SAP is #2 in the CRM market, after Salesforce, but is eager to become #1.
+SAP is #2 in CRM, behind Salesforce, but is eager to become #1.

-Through acquisitions, SAP offers now various CRM cloud computing applications for:
+hrough acquisitions, SAP now offers CRM cloud applications for:

 - Commerce (SAP Commerce Cloud)